Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

   - [X] /utils: Utility functions.
   - [X] /Various Jupyter Notebooks: To connect and execute to our progam logic.
   - [X] /setup.py: -
+- src_graph_approach:
+  - Implementation of the graph-based strict redundancy analyses (to find in the main.ipynb)
+  - ExperimentsWordSimilarity: Use of distance metrics to determine the similarity of words (annotations)

 ## Architecture